Arizona State University (Archeology)

 You will find me to be kind, patient and encouraging/motivational in every aspect of working with you.

 I can tutor your child or you as an adult in reading and English especially.
-I have a degree in Archaeology with a minor in English.
-I have been a professional proofreader and editor for years, and am also a professional writer, with numerous nonfiction articles and two books, as well as a research article which is published.
+I have been a professional proofreader and editor for years, and am also a professional writer, with numerous nonfiction articles and several books, as well as a research article which is published.

 This is my heart work and has been for many years.
 I LOVE to teach, and as a senior volunteer, have taught many illiterate adults how to read.
 My goal is always to have my students succeed and to be confident and satisfied with their learning process.
 I work hard to give each student extra attention.
-You will have me as a tutor and will have access to me via phone and Internet to answer any questions between our tutoring time.
+You will have me as a tutor and will have access to me via phone and Internet to answer any questions between our tutoring times.
+I can make reading fun for adults and children even if they have never enjoyed reading.
+I can assess where they are with their reading, and determine the challenges and help them work those challenges out so that they can read.
+Reading is an essential skill in our culture.
+We can live with knowledge and make good choices in our lives when we can read.
+Without this major skill, we will always be struggling and unable to live fully as we were meant to live.

 Studying for the SAT exams is not rocket science, but you will get through it more easily and get a better grade if you work on it with a tutor.
 I will gladly work with you to help make sure you are well prepared and confident.
 Once you feel ready to proceed, you will do well.
 Whether you need reading, writing, or other subjects, we can work through it easily and get you ready to succeed.